dsikar/bash-scripts/vim/README.md

 # Vim init file
-Copy to home directory i.e. ~/
+Copy .vimrc to home directory i.e. ~/ - next time you start vim it will pick up the configuration file.